bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Add more comparisons like echinoderms-->

-In the deuterostomes, the Wnt signaling landscape of hemichordates has been analyzed in detail [@Darras2018-gm], and thus allow for a more complete comparison to the brachiopod findings.
+In the deuterostomes, the Wnt signaling landscape of hemichordates has been analyzed in detail [@Darras2018-gm].
 The spatial arrangement of Frizzled domains is almost identical between *T. transversa* and *Saccoglossus kowalevskii* and some Wnt ligands are expressed in similar positions along the anteroposterior axis (@fig:comparative).
 The latter are more variable.
 The